- Prospective Students

 - Graduate Record Examination (GRE) (Institution Code is 2948)

-Completion of the Graduate Record Examination (GRE) is required for admission to all graduate programs in the University of Rochester School of Medicine and Dentistry.
+Completion of the Graduate Record Examination (GRE) is required for admission to most graduate programs in the University of Rochester School of Medicine and Dentistry.
 There is no specified minimum test score required for admission consideration or actual admission.
 For the application process, scans of official score reports for GREs taken within 5 years of the original test date will be accepted.
 Offers of admission are contingent on receipt of final official test scores.
 Average GRE percentiles for recent incoming classes are available on the Stats and Facts website.

 - English Language Proficiency (TOEFL Institution Code is 2948)